jing-xiang/tp/docs/UserGuide.md

 Resets the user PIN for the application.
 Follow the instructions as prompted to reset the PIN.

 Format: `pin reset`
+* The new PIN should only contain numbers (0-9).

 Example of usage: `pin reset`

 ### Clearing all transactions `clear`
-Clears all transactions in LongAh!.
+Clear all previous transactions logged in LongAh!.
+Members balances will be reset to 0.

 Format: `clear`